damianc/dev-notes/html5-apis/contact-picker-api.md

 ### Return Value

-Returned value is a `Promise` that resolves with an array of objects with the following properites:
+Returned value is a `Promise` that resolves with an array of objects with the following properties:

 ```
 {